ONSdigital/sdc/doc/guidance/javascript-usage/when-to-use-javascript.md

 - Applying changes to pages in a gradual manner that doesn't ruin user experience
 - Using page scroll tracking to maintain the view that the user is scrolled to (e.g if you fold up elements, or move elements, don't move those in viewport)

+Some examples of good things we can do to improve pages with Javascript:

+- Add search to `select` lists
+- Add useful but non-essential features, such as embedded videos or maps, where this adds use, but the page still achieves its aims otherwise.
+- Adding sorting or searching to tables, provided the functionality is either not essential, or backed up by a backend driven version.

 #### Back-end Javascript

 Javascript systems to provide back-end systems are not restricted to use, and shouldn't be confused with front-end Javascript rules.